lhtin/You-Dont-Know-JS/up & going/ch1.md

 So if you use the `==` loose equals operator to make the comparison `"99.99" == 99.99`, JavaScript will convert the left-hand side `"99.99"` to its `number` equivalent `99.99`.
 The comparison then becomes `99.99 == 99.99`, which is of course `true`.

-While designed to help you, implicit coercion can create confusion if you haven't taken the time to learn the rules that govern its behavior.
+While designed to help you, implicit coercion can create confusion if you haven't taken the time to learn the rules that __govern__(control) its behavior.
 Most JS developers never have, so the common feeling is that implicit coercion is confusing and harms programs with unexpected bugs, and should thus be avoided.
-It's even sometimes called a flaw in the design of the language.
+It's even sometimes called a __flaw__(mistake) in the design of the language.

 However, implicit coercion is a mechanism that *can be learned*, and moreover *should be learned* by anyone wishing to take JavaScript programming seriously.
 Not only is it not confusing once you learn the rules, it can actually make your programs better!
 The effort is well worth it.